grjsmith/practical_strategy_for_technologists/Chapter6.md

 **Solving problems is a continuation of business strategy by other means.**

-If we take Machieavelli’s statement:
+If we take Machiavelli's statement:

 >A prince then, should have no other thought or object so much at heart, and make no other thing so much his especial study, as the art of war and the organisation and discipline of his army…